 Obituary of Sandra Owens

 Sandra Owens was born on July 13, 1943, and died on October 22, 2020.
 Her most recent residential place was at 3114 Franklin Avenue, Apt 414.
-She passed away in the Saint Louis University hospital while in the custody of the Intensive Care Unit due to diabetes and not enough drinking water.
+She passed away in the Saint Louis University hospital while in the custody of the Intensive Care Unit due to blood pressure, diabetes, and insufficient drinking water.
+She doesn’t drink much water as the doctor recommended, which later caused her death.
 She loves drinking Pepsi soda every day.
-She doesn’t drink much water as the doctor recommended that later caused her death.

-Sandra grew up in Caruthersville, Missouri.
-She worked in her mother’s restaurant as a cook, a cashier, and a waitress.
-As a small child, before hitting puberty, she loved playing “Cowboys and Indians” with her neighbor by making mud pies.
+Sandra grew up in Caruthersville, Missouri, and previously worked in her mother’s restaurant as a cook, a cashier, and a waitress as a small child.
+Before transitioning into puberty, she loved playing “Cowboys and Indians” with her neighbor by making mud pies.
 Her nephew, Roy, is older than Sandra because her elder sister was in the ‘30s while she was in her preteens.
-Roy played practical jokes on her.
-Sandra would also travel to New Orleans, Louisiana, to visit her biological father down there in the South.
+Roy played impractical jokes on her.
+Sandra would also travel to New Orleans, Louisiana, to visit her biological father in the South.

-For most of her life as motherhood, Sandra was a party-goer, gambler of Casino boats, classy fashion stylist, sassy-attituded, and a lover of horror movies.
-Everyone enjoyed eating her sweet potatoes, pies, and greens because she learned from her mother’s recipe in the restaurant where she grew up.
+For most of her life as a mother, Sandra was a partygoer, gambler of Casino boats, classy fashion stylist, sassy attitude, and a lover of horror movies.
+Everyone enjoyed eating her sweet potatoes, pies, grits, and green beans because she got from her mother’s recipe at the restaurant where she grew up.
 My granny also enjoyed watching Black Culture in her bedroom, especially BET or Tyler Perry TV shows.
 She would never leave the house without looking right and putting something decorative on her hair.